openSUSE/ansible-obs/README.md

 Install Virtualbox (or qemu)

-Setup the Virtual Machine using an image from http://download.opensuse.org/repositories/OBS:/Server:/Unstable/images/
+Setup the Virtual Machine using an image from http://download.opensuse.org/repositories/OBS:/Server:/Unstable/images/.
+Set at least 3072 MB RAM, to be able to `zypper up obs-api` without any issue.

 Enable/start ssh on the virtual machine